tainangao/DailyDigestEmail/README.md

 # DailyDigestEmail

 Send curated email programmatically to recipients.
+Email content includes -

+- an inspiration quote
+- a link to a Reddit post
+- definitions and phrases related to an advanced English word

 ## Quick Start